AllStarLink/ASL3-Manual/docs/developers/package-builds.md

 format:

 ```
-ASTERISK_VERSION_asl3-RPT_VERSION-RELEASE_VER
+ASTERISK_VERSION_asl3-RPT_VERSION-PACKAGE_VERSION
 ```

-For the above example of Asterisk 20.7.0, app\_rpt 1.1, and release 2. the release tag and name would be:
+For the above example of Asterisk "20.7.0", app\_rpt "1.2", and package version "1" the release tag and name would be:
 ```
-20.7.0_asl3-1.1-2
+20.7.0_asl3-1.2-1
 ```
 Note: GitHub acts oddly about + signs in the tags and release names so it's converted to an underscore.